mparchment/salsabil-io/src/content/blog/mantiq.md

 This text was authored as a short primer that avoids introducing superfluous topics to the beginner.
 Al-Asimi also does a good job of explaining concepts in easy terminology.
 He has a recorded commentary on the book which should be listened to, where he caters towards explaining concepts in easy-to-understand language for the audience.

-Follow this up with the lessons of ‘Abd al-Hamid al-Turkmani titled Durus al-Mantiq.
+Follow this up with the lessons of ‘Abd al-Hamid al-Turkmani titled *Durus al-Mantiq*.
 He remains one of the foremost experts in logic, philosophy, and kalam in our time.

 # Intermediate Level
 - *Al-Isaghuji* by Athir al-Din al-Abhari

 This text will be the student’s first introduction to a classical text on mantiq.
-It should be accompanied by its commentary, Mughni al-Tullab by al-Maghnisi.
+It should be accompanied by its commentary, *Mughni al-Tullab* by al-Maghnisi.
 Listen to the recorded lessons of Adham al-Asimi, who has a talent for explaining advanced topics in simple terms.

 # Advanced Level
 - *Al-Mirqat* by Fadl al-Haqq al-Khayrabadi